pysat/pysat/docs/new_instrument.rst

 sat_id and tag are passed in by pysat to select a specific subset of the available data.
 The location on the local filesystem to search for the files is passed in data_path.
+The list_files method must return a pandas Series of filenames indexed by datetime objects.

-A user is also able to supply a new template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str.
+A user is also able to supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str, that must be supported.
+Sometimes users obtain files from non-traditional sources and format_str makes it easier for those users to use an existing instrument module to work with those files.

 pysat will by default store data in pysat_data_dir/platform/name/tag, helpfully provided in data_path, where pysat_data_dir is specified by using